niwo/xantora/README.md

 - Preconfigured [asciidoctor-pdf](https://asciidoctor.org/docs/asciidoctor-pdf/) setup wich makes it simple to convert single Antora documents or whole modules into PDF's
 - Integrated PDF-theme suppport which makes your documents look good out of the box
+- Uses the santisized AsciiDoc document title as PDF filename
 - Sets the image-path according your Antora folder structure
 - Autodetects `antora.yml` configs in order to extract metadata such as `page-component-title`, which can be used in themes (i.e. header and footer)
+- Optionaly Xantora will safe PDF's in attachments folders coresponding to source documents

 ## Known Limitations